High Holiday Melodies

 • Zochreinu L’Chayim: This line is added to the first blessing of the amidah throughout the high holidays.

-• Chamol al Ma’asecha: This is sung after the kedushah in musaf on Rosh Hashanah, and in all 4 daytime services on Yom Kippur.
+• Chamol al Ma’asecha: (by Yigal Calek) This is sung after the kedushah in musaf on Rosh Hashanah, and in all 4 daytime services on Yom Kippur.

-• Simcha L’artzecha: This is part of the amidah for the high holidays, and is said out loud in all daytime services.
+• Simcha Le’artzecha (by Shlomo Carlebach): This is part of the amidah for the high holidays, and is said out loud in all daytime services.

 • B’sefer Chayim: This concludes the amidah throughout the high holidays, and is said out loud in all daytime services (though the words are changed slightly for Ne’ilah).